 The concept of codependency was associated with the Alcoholic Anonymous’ communities in the USA during the 1940s.
 It was used for partners who indulge in substance abuse, and their lives were entwined with their partners or enablers (could be the spouse or any other family member).
 Later, during the 1980s, the term was used for other relationship models that may or may not involve substance abuse (1).

 In a codependent relationship, the boundaries are not clearly defined, and often, the partners stick together for their personal gains.
-The reasons may include the stigma or shame of walking out of the relationship, financial investments, and kids (if there are any).
+The reasons may include the stigma or shame of walking out of the relationship, financial investments, fear or disbelief in one’s own self-sufficiency, and kids (if there are any).

 Codependency should not be confused with dependency in a relationship.
-Dependency is not as harmful as codependency.
+Dependency, which can lead to learned helplessness, is not as harmful as codependency, but stymies an individual’s personal growth and self-esteem.

-Unlike codependent relationships, dependence is when both the partners consider themselves equal and rely on each other to maintain a healthy relationship.
+Unlike codependent relationships, dependence is when one or both partners consider themselves equal and rely on each other to maintain a healthy relationship.
 Here is a comparison of traits that differ in both relationships:

 1. Value For Each Other

-Dependence: Both partners depend on each other for love and support.
+Dependence: Both partners depend on each other for love and support, yet or both may feel inadequate in fulfilling certain needs in the relationship.

 Codependence: One partner feels used and may even find joy in making extreme sacrifices.
-The other partner is satisfied getting everything without making any effort.
+The other partner is satisfied with getting everything without making any effort.
+The healthiest model of a relationship is interdependent; where each partner can be self-sufficient, but choose to enhance one another’s happiness and resources.
+They do not need each other; they want each other.

-Dependence: Both partners keep the relationship on equal ground and prioritize each other’s preferences.
+Dependence: Both partners keep the relationship on equal ground and prioritize each other’s preferences, but typically one needs the other.

-Codependence: The codependent partner has no identity, values, personality, or interests outside their codependent relationship.
+Codependence: The codependent partner has a poor or no identity, values, personality, or interests outside their codependent relationship.

 Initially, it may be tough to recognize the traits of codependency.
 For example, you may feel like your partner is just clingy.
 However, it is much more than just clinginess.
 Here are a few signs to help you identify if you are in a codependent relationship.